Political views of J. K. Rowling: Brexit

-Rowling opposed Brexit and campaigned for the United Kingdom to remain in the European Union, in the run up to the 2016 referendum to leave the European Union, stating on her website that "I'm the mongrel product of this European continent and I'm an internationalist.
+Rowling opposed Brexit and campaigned for the United Kingdom to remain in the European Union, in the run-up to the 2016 referendum to leave the European Union, stating on her website that "I'm the mongrel product of this European continent and I'm an internationalist.
 I was raised by a Francophile mother whose family was proud of their part-French heritage ....
 My values are not contained or proscribed by borders.
 The absence of a visa when I cross the channel has symbolic value to me.
 I might not be in my house, but I'm still in my hometown."

 Rowling expressed concern that "racists and bigots" were directing parts of the Leave campaign.
 In a blog post, she added: "How can a retreat into selfish and insecure individualism be the right response when Europe faces genuine threats, when the bonds that tie us are so powerful, when we have come so far together?
 How can we hope to conquer the enormous challenges of terrorism and climate change without cooperation and collaboration?"

 International politics

 United States

 Rowling told a Spanish newspaper in February 2008 that the politics of the United States had negatively impacted not only the US, but the UK as well; she stated that "it is a pity that Clinton and Obama have to be rivals because both are extraordinary."

-Rowling advised the 2008 graduating class of Harvard, "the great majority of you belong to the world's only remaining superpower.
+Rowling advised the 2008 graduating class of Harvard University, "the great majority of you belong to the world's only remaining superpower.
 The way you vote, the way you live, the way you protest, the pressure you bring to bear on your government, has an impact way beyond your borders.
 That is your privilege, and your burden."

-Rowling made analogies between Donald Trump and Voldemort after the Republican presidential candidate called for a ban on Muslims entering the United States on 7 December 2015.
+Rowling made analogies between Donald Trump and Voldemort after Trump called for a ban on Muslims entering the United States on 7 December 2015.